Texas Camp 2026: October 9-12

 - Register on arrival, and get your housing assignment, name badge, etc.

-- First meal is Thursday dinner, last meal is Sunday lunch.
+- First meal is Friday dinner, last meal is Monday lunch.

 - Meals are buffet style, no assigned seating, and begin and end at scheduled times.